Show summary Hide summary

 How did the first name Valentine become popular worldwide?

-Variants and diminutives that add charm to Valentine
+Variants and diminutives that give Valentine charm

-My girlfriend is called Valentina, the Italian version, and she always tells me it’s almost a queen’s name there.
+My girlfriend is called Valentina, the Italian version, and she always tells me it’s almost a queen’s first name there.
 It immediately gives a sense of nobility, doesn’t it?

-The famous Valentines who give style to this first name
+Famous Valentines who give style to this first name

 Character traits associated with the first name Valentine

 It is often said that Valentines have a warm, sociable, and dynamic temperament.
 They have this ability to bring people together, to carry projects with perseverance, and to maintain a contagious good mood.
-I find that it fits perfectly with the meaning of being strong and vigorous, but with a flexible and human side.
+I think it fits perfectly with the meaning of being strong and vigorous, but with a flexible and human side.

 You know those kinds of people who overflow with positive energy?
-Well, sometimes, they bear this first name.
+Well, they sometimes bear this first name.

 - 🌿 Strong and resilient